aclark4life/blog-2020/doc/2011/02/16/cioppino-sprint-report/index.rst

 .. post:: 2011/02/16
     :category: Plone

-**The Cioppino Sprint was recently held in Bodega Bay, CA.**
+**The Cioppino Sprint was held in Bodega Bay, CA in 2011.**

-The `Cioppino Sprint`_ was recently held in Bodega Bay, CA. It was a `beautiful location`_ for a gathering of awesome Plone folks; and much was accomplished.
-Unfortunately on the second morning of the sprint, we were all deeply saddened to hear about the passing of Dorneles Treméa.
+The `Cioppino Sprint`_ was held in Bodega Bay, CA in 2011.
+It was a `beautiful location`_ for a gathering of awesome Plone folks; and much was accomplished.

 .. image:: /images/bodega.jpg
     :alt: Bodega Bay